Danila2016/VideoShotAnnotator/Readme.md

 feature-length videos with the precision of 1/5 sec.

-**VideoShotAnnotator** is written in Javascript and relies on the [CHAP Links library](http://almende.github.io/chap-links-library/), which further relies on a Javascript API which requires an internet connection.
+**VideoShotAnnotator** is written in Javascript and relies on the [CHAP Links library](http://almende.github.io/chap-links-library/), which further relies on a Javascript API.
+So, the tool requires an internet connection.

 **VideoShotAnnotator** works in Firefox and Chrome browsers.